hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/mental-health.md

 * Any posts that are supporting or perpetuating racist, homophobic, transphobic, and other \*ist / \*phobic viewpoints.
 * Any interactions where a user or users is targeting an individual or group for stalking and/or harassment.

-A couple of examples of discussions that can have a positive impact on the community as a whole but can have a negative impact on individuals:
+A couple examples of discussions that can have a positive impact on the community as a whole but can have a negative impact on individuals:

 * Posts sharing and discussing news cycles around individual or state violence,<br />